 Antonia followed a traditional career path after studying business and economics in Chile.
 She worked for a real estate bank in Germany and then went back home to Chile.
 It wasn’t until she lived through a couple of earthquakes and saw the devastation in her country from the aftermath that she discovered how technology has the potential to efficiently solve a variety of problems.

 Find out in this episode of Crossing Borders how Antonia’s perspective on technology changed and made her pursue a different career path to the one she had envisioned.

 Transforming tradition with technology

-When Antonia came back to Chile from completing a Master’s in entrepreneurship in San Francisco, she was eager to find ways to support the local tech ecosystem.
+When Antonia came back to Chile after completing a Master’s in entrepreneurship in San Francisco, she was eager to find ways to support the local tech ecosystem.
 She soon realized that the best way for her to do this was by investing in tech companies.
 However, she first started working for a firm that focused on very traditional investments.
-Antonia explains that it was a slow process but eventually they started investing as angel investors in startups.
+Antonia explains that it was a slow process but eventually, they started investing as angel investors in startups.

 Check out this episode of Crossing Borders to learn about how Antonia convinced a very traditional investment firm to take a chance on startups.

 Antonia Rojas is breaking the glass ceiling with her passion for technology and Latin American startups.
 With ALLVP she is supporting tech startups that are moving the needle in their industries and are radically transforming the world around them.